 For more information about the research domains in the Refine Results feature, see our list of scope notes.

-Click the Analyze Results button to go to the Analyze Results page to analyze the field data from your search.
+Select Analyze Results to go to the Analyze Results page and analyze the field data from your search.
 This feature allows you to extract data values from a selected field.
 The product then produces a report showing the values in ranked order.

 Search within Results for ...

 To filter or reduce results on the Results page, enter a Topic query in the Search within Results text box, and then click Search.
 This search returns only those records in the original set that contain the topic term(s) you enter.
 The search terms may appear in any order within a retrieved record.

 To search for an exact phrase within the results, enclose the phrase in quotation marks.

 All searches are added to the Search History table.